 Protect vine vegetables from snails and slugs by lifting the fruits up onto cans, berry baskets, or boards.
 Also, spread crushed eggshells under each plant–the snails and slugs will avoid the sharp particles.

 My Cecile Brunner roses have finished blooming so I’ve been cutting back the stems and shaping the plants a bit.
 This applies to any climbing rose.

 Wisteria has finished blooming and the growth is going into overdrive.
+My vine went from looking neat and tidy to wild and crazy in a couple of weeks.
 Go ahead and trim to keep under control.
 You’ll be glad you did later in the year.
 Wisteria turns into a thick mess if you don’t keep it under control, but don’t go overboard or you won’t get a hearty bloom next year.